line/aes-gcm-siv/lib/README.md

 More information on supported targets and feature detection can be found in [Supported platforms](#supported-platforms).

-#### Precomputed lookup tables
+#### Lookup tables

+By default, the software implementation of AES uses 4 lookup tables to perform encryption.
+It is possible to reduce this number to only one table, at the cost of a higher runtime performance.
+To enable fewer lookup tables, CMake can be configured with the flag `-DUSE_FEWER_TABLES=ON`.

-The build can be configured to use precomputed lookup tables, rather than tables generated at runtime, in order to reduce the size of the `.data` segment.
+The build can also be configured to use precomputed lookup tables, rather than tables generated at runtime, in order to reduce the size of the `.data` segment.
 To achieve it, CMake needs to be passed the flag `-DUSE_ROM_TABLES=ON` during the configuration.

 ### Building with SwiftPM